DEEKSHAGURURAJA/PES1UG24AM078-pes-vcs/README.md

 **Q5.1:** A branch in Git is just a file in `.git/refs/heads/` containing a commit hash.
 Creating a branch is creating a file.
 Given this, how would you implement `pes checkout <branch>` — what files need to change in `.pes/`, and what must happen to the working directory?
 What makes this operation complex?

+To implement pes checkout <branch>, update .pes/HEAD so it points to the target branch, read the commit hash from .pes/refs/heads/<branch>, load that commit’s tree from the object store, update the index to match the target branch, and update the working directory files to match the branch contents.
+This includes creating new files, modifying changed files, and deleting files not present in the target branch.
+The operation is complex because it must keep HEAD, index, and working directory consistent while avoiding overwriting uncommitted user changes.

 **Q5.2:** When switching branches, the working directory must be updated to match the target branch's tree.
 If the user has uncommitted changes to a tracked file, and that file differs between branches, checkout must refuse.
 Describe how you would detect this "dirty working directory" conflict using only the index and the object store.

+To detect a dirty working directory conflict, compare each tracked file’s current working directory hash with the hash stored in the index.
+If they differ, the file has uncommitted changes.
+Then compare the file version in the current branch commit with the target branch commit.
+If the file differs between branches and also has local uncommitted changes, checkout must refuse because switching branches would overwrite the user’s changes.

 **Q5.3:** "Detached HEAD" means HEAD contains a commit hash directly instead of a branch reference.
 What happens if you make commits in this state?
 How could a user recover those commits?

+Detached HEAD means HEAD stores a commit hash directly instead of pointing to a branch.
+If commits are made in this state, new commits are created normally but no branch points to them.
+If the user later switches branches, those commits may become unreachable.
+The user can recover them by creating a branch pointing to the detached commit hash before garbage collection removes them

 ### Garbage Collection and Space Reclamation

 **Q6.1:** Over time, the object store accumulates unreachable objects — blobs, trees, or commits that no branch points to (directly or transitively).
 Describe an algorithm to find and delete these objects.
 What data structure would you use to track "reachable" hashes efficiently?
 For a repository with 100,000 commits and 50 branches, estimate how many objects you'd need to visit.

+To find unreachable objects, use a mark-and-sweep garbage collection algorithm.
+Start from all branch heads in .pes/refs/heads/, recursively visit commits, parent commits, trees, subtrees, and blobs, and store all reachable hashes in a hash set.
+Then scan .pes/objects/ and delete any object not in the reachable set.
+For a repository with 100,000 commits and 50 branches, many branches share history, so around 100,000 commits plus related trees and blobs would need to be visited.

 **Q6.2:** Why is it dangerous to run garbage collection concurrently with a commit operation?
 Describe a race condition where GC could delete an object that a concurrent commit is about to reference.
 How does Git's real GC avoid this?

+Running garbage collection during a commit is dangerous because of race conditions.
+A commit may create new blob or tree objects before updating the branch reference.
+If GC runs at the same time, it may see those new objects as unreachable and delete them before the commit finishes.
+This can corrupt the repository.
+Real Git avoids this using locks, atomic ref updates, safe object packing, and delaying deletion of recently created objects.

 ---